-Starting in 2022, two new membership designations are available for semi-retired and retired members, who can opt-in to the categories once the requirements are met.
+Two membership designations are available for semi-retired and retired members, who can opt-in to the categories if the requirements are met.
 Members are asked to ethically certify during the opt-in process that they meet the below criteria.
 Semi-Retired Members and Retired Members continue to receive all member benefits and be able to vote and hold office.
 Members who are in the Rule of 95 prior to January 1, 2022 can opt in to the new categories or stay in the Rule of 95.*

 Semi-Retired Member Category